HarivardhanD/Cyber-Security/Burp-Suite.md

 - Why use `;` before and after command? --> Before because if any command is being executed before out command , we want to seperate out command from that command
 After because , its a normal syntax to close command with ; .

+# Insecure design

+- Insecure design refers to vulnerabilities which are inherent to the application's architecture.

+- It exist from the beginning of the program itself , or due to the improper threat modelling system made during initial planning phases

+- A developer could, for example, disable the OTP validation in the development phases to quickly test the rest of the app without manually inputting a code at each login but forget to re-enable it when sending the application to production.

+1) Had to find the flag for josephs acc !

+- So i was given a website -> [ http://10.10.112.87:85 ], i went to this and then i saw i had to login using usrname and pass

+# Security Misconfiguration

+- Security misconfigurations include:
+    - Poorly configured permissions on cloud services, like S3 buckets.
+    - Having unnecessary features enabled, like services, pages, accounts or privileges.
+    - Default accounts with unchanged passwords.
+    - Error messages that are overly detailed and allow attackers to find out more about the system.
+    - Not using HTTP security headers.

+# Vulnerable and Outdated Components

+- There are few companies or people who use outdated products, so when u research about the product, u might find vulnerabilities linked to the product.
+So its more easy to exploit the system than it seems to be.

+## Vulnerable and Outdated Components - Exploit

+- So if we have a know vulnerabity or software with known vulnerability, then our work is simple, becaause all we have to do is just research about the vuln and exploit it

+- There is a DB of exploits called " EXPLOIT DATABASE " , so when u find an exploit go out there and check if this vuln exist and if yes, booyah ur half the way, now u just have to execute the code, in ur system and gain access.

+- The code/script always wont be correct, sometimes u might need to do some minor changes, but thats fine.

+- This aint that easy as it sounds, sometimes, u wont be having info about vuln , so its difficult to find which exploit to use or which payload to use .

+## Vulnerable and Outdated Components - Lab

+- So first i went to vuln website and found its a bookstore/

+- Then went through admin page, and alll , iinspected page source.

+- Then i went to ExploitDB and then searched for the exploit in the search bar

+- I got the exploit, downloaded it and ran it in the terminal -> ` pythom exploit.py web_url `

+# Identification and Authentication Failures

+- Authentication is very much important .
+Whenever ur loggin in somewhwre, the most used shit nowadays is USN and PASS.
+So Make sure to keep it strong.

+- Also once u log in, u will be given a cookie using which is used to access the website

+## Identification and Authentication Failures Practical

+- This one was easy enough.

+- This kind of failure taught here is " re-regestering as an existing user user "

+- Its as follows " Lets say there is a user already registered called "admin" , now u cant re register as "admin" as it already exist, now i try using " admin" -> note to ignore double quotes , but consider the space before admin .

+- Now when i register myself as " admin" and enter email and pass, i did register myself there, this is called as "re-registering as an existing user"

+# Software and Data Integrity Failures

+- We can check if the downloaded file and original file are same or different using hash of each of it, if both hashes match, they are same else they are not

+- This is done to maintain data integrity

+## Software Integrity Failures

+- Soemtimes what happens is lets say i have a html webiste and i pull jquery from the external website for my browser, now if  hacker hack the external websites and modifies the content we pulled , then anyoone visiting our website will be attacked.

+- TO prevent this , hashes are used so that even if there is any mismatch in pulled query, the chamges are not applied to our webpage

+- TO create Hash for any library , we can use [ https://www.srihash.org/ ] the following website

+# Data Integrity Failures